Commercial renovations: office prices

 Initial renovation considerations

 As mentioned, the overall costs of your office renovation will come down to the specifics of what you’re looking to do.
 With this in mind, it’s important to determine what exactly you’re hoping for by taking on this renovation.
-Before beginning this project, answer these vital questions:
+Before launching this project, answer these vital questions:

 - Are you moving to a new location or are you renovating an existing one?